Length: 4 Days

 - Tony Zmorenski, ASP, CSP

 AAHP has awarded this course 32 CE Credits (2016-00-049).
 ABIH has previously awarded CM credit for this event.
 The current event contains 27 hours which can be claimed for 4.509 CM Credit.
 This course is eligible for 2.7 Recertification points BCSP Category 7.
-The BLS has awarded 4CM points for this course.
+The BLS has awarded this course 4CM points (106-3696).Course Times:

 This intermediate level training course provides an in-depth, analytical review of the Laser Safety Officer ( LSO ) duties and requirements of ANSI Z136.1, OSHA, FDA-CDRH and state laser standards.